EGA-archive/LocalEGA/.github/ISSUE_TEMPLATE/new-question.md

 ---
 name: Question
+name: Support Issue
-about: Ask a question about our implementation of LocalEGA
+about: Ask for support on running and/or developing LocalEGA
+labels: Support

 ---